dominiquemb/appointment-scheduler/README.md

 Going to "/admin" will show you a list of existing appointments and an admin navbar.
 From these pages, you can edit and cancel appointments, as well as manage hours of operation for each appointment type.

-## How to run
+## How to run the back-end

 Simply clone into a directory and then run:

     node js/server.js

-The server runs on port 3000
+The back-end server runs on port 3000

+## How to access the front-end

+Simply navigate your browser to 127.0.0.1/location-of-git-clone/index.html

 ## Database queries that need to be run